-Certain existing stockholders will be able to exert considerable control over matters on which our stockholders are entitled to vote
+Certain existing stockholders will be able to exert considerable control over matters on which our stockholders are entitled to vote.

-As of the date of this report Mr. Simeon Palios, our President and Chief Executive Officer, beneficially owns 14,312,040 shares, or approximately 19.22% of our outstanding common stock, the vast majority of which is held indirectly through entities over which he exercises sole voting power.
+As of the date of this report Mr. Simeon Palios, our Chairman and Chief Executive Officer, beneficially owns 14,593,210 shares, or approximately 19.35% of our outstanding common stock, the vast majority of which is held indirectly through entities over which he exercises sole voting power.
 Please see Item 7.A.
 "Major Stockholders."
-While Mr. Palios and the non-voting shareholders of these entities have no agreement, arrangement or understanding relating to the voting of their shares of our common stock they effectively control the outcome of matters on which our stockholders are entitled to vote, including the election of directors and other significant corporate actions.
+While Mr. Palios and the non-voting shareholders of these entities have no agreement, arrangement or understanding relating to the voting of their shares of our common stock they are able to influence the outcome of matters on which our stockholders are entitled to vote, including the election of directors and other significant corporate actions.
 The interests of these stockholders may be different from your interests.

-Future sales of our common stock could cause the market price of our common stock to decline
+Future sales of our common stock could cause the market price of our common stock to decline.